-2.4 Assignment by a candidate of a portion of his/her statutory spending limit to his/her political party
+2.4 Assignment of a portion of a candidate's spending limit to his/her political party

-2.4.1 If a candidate is contesting the election on behalf of a political party, he/she may agree, in writing, with his/her political party, the amount of his/her spending limit which is being assigned to the party for spending by the party's national agent [Section 33(1)(b)].
+2.4.1 If a candidate is contesting the election on behalf of a political party, he/she may agree, in writing, with his/her political party, the amount of his/her spending limit to be assigned to the party for spending by the party's national agent [Section 32(1)(b)].
 This could be up to 100% of the candidate's limit.
 There is, however, no legal obligation on a candidate to assign any amount to the party.
-The candidate's election agent can only spend, or authorise to be spent, the amount of the statutory limit for that candidate which remains after the assignment has been made.
+The candidate's election agent can only spend, or authorise to be spent, the amount of the statutory limit for that candidate [Section 32(1)(a)] which remains after the assignment has been made.
 In other words, whatever amount is assigned to the party by a candidate is not available for spending by the candidate's election agent.

-For Example:
+Example: